adeldjama/Hacking-Game/README.md

 ## Goal

 Your Mission, Should You Choose To Accept It, is to take control of the Contoso domain controller.
 To achieve this, follow the steps below.
-We've provided three tools in the toolbox section to help you unlock some of the steps.
+We have provided three tools in the toolbox section to help you unlock some of the steps.
 However, you'll need to identify the appropriate tool to use for each step.

 ## Environment